krystalgamer/krystalgamer.github.io/_posts/spidey-decomp-status-august.md

 - @MEDIUMTODO - 56
 - @SMALLTODO - 50

 You might've noticed that I broke down the `TODO` into different categories.
-The deciding factor for the attributed type  comes from my estimated cognitive load (line count, accessing known globals variables, acccessing unknown global variables, complex arithmetic being performed).
+The deciding factor for the attributed type  comes from my estimated cognitive load (line count, accessing known globals variables, accessing unknown global variables, complex arithmetic being performed).
 This has helped significantly to prioritize my work.

 But how much % of the game is decompiled?
 Still hard to say.
 IDA counts ~4000 functions for the Windows version, but a lot of them have been inlined.
 For the PowerPC version it also counts 4000, but here very little to no inlining happened (I seriously cannot tell if the developers just manually did it) but it also has a bunch of wrappers for WinAPI and DirectX.
 Once I wrote a script that ignored nullsubs (functions that are just the return statement) and functions that IDA identified as library functions and got ~3000 functions.
-The issue is that IDA can misidentify user code as library code due to similiraties at assembly level (has happened with my own code) and in this game's case it didn't catch the fact zlib was statically linked.
+The issue is that IDA can misidentify user code as library code due to similarities at assembly level (has happened with my own code) and in this game's case it didn't catch the fact zlib was statically linked.

 Taking either those numbers you get a completion of 12% to 16%.
 My short-term plan to finally have an answer in this regard is to take all the function symbols from the PowerPC version (ignoring the wrapper parts), declare placeholders in code and use the repo tagging system to measure completion.